popsonebz/addressbookJavascript/README.md

     this.name = name;
     this.numLegs = 2;}

 // set its prototype to be a new instance of Animal.
-The Penguin class inherits the prototype property of Animal i.e method sayName
-Penguin.prototype = new Animal();
+The Penguin class inherits the properties and methods of Animal Penguin.prototype = new Animal();

 ```